cambridgegis/.github/profile/README.md

 <p align='center'>
     <a href="https://twitter.com/cambridgegis"><img height="30" src="https://raw.githubusercontent.com/cambridgegis/.github/main/images/social/Twitter%20Logo%20blue.svg"></a>&nbsp;&nbsp;
 </p>
 The City of Cambridge is committed to building repositories for data to be used by developers and for public consumption.
 Cambridge GIS has posted the majority of the data sets on this official City of Cambridge site.
-Some larger size files which do not lend themselves to this site (such as elevation and raster data) are available for download on our [Data Dictionary](https://www.cambridgema.gov/GIS/gisdata) site.
+Some larger size files which do not lend themselves to this site (such as elevation and raster data) are available for download on our <a href="https://www.cambridgema.gov/GIS/gisdata">Data Dictionary</a> site.

-For a more orderly list of datasets available in this organization, please see [Cambridge GIS Open Data on GitHub](http://cambridgegis.github.io/gisdata.html).
+For a more orderly list of datasets available in this organization, please see <a href="http://cambridgegis.github.io/gisdata.html">Cambridge GIS Open Data on GitHub</a>.

 #### Most commonly requested repos
 <a href="https://github.com/cambridgegis/cambridgegis_data">